mysociety/jkan/_datasets/everypolitician-albania-assembly.md

 ---
 schema: default
+title: >-
-title: 'Politician Data: Albania — Kuvendi'
+  Politician Data: Albania — Kuvendi
 organization: EveryPolitician
+notes: >-
-notes: Data on the people within the Kuvendi legislature of Albania.
+  Data on the people within the Kuvendi legislature of Albania.
 resources:
   - name: How To Use The Data
     url: 'http://docs.everypolitician.org/use_the_data.html'